shehreendheda/katacoda-scenarios/slov2/slopractice/step9.md

 You can also create an SLO related to successfully viewing the home page and an SLO related to the latency of managing items in the cart.

-1. Create a Metric Based SLO for successfully viewing the home page and an Error Budget Monitor for the SLO.
+1. Create a Metric-based SLO for successfully viewing the home page and an Error Budget Monitor for the SLO.

    Hint: Use the `trace.rack.requests.hits` and `trace.rack.requests.errors` metrics scoped to the `env:ruby-shop`, `service:store-frontend`, and `resource_name:spree::homecontroller_index` for the SLI.

-2. Create a Monitor Based SLO for the p99 latency of managing items in the cart.
+2. Create a Monitor-based SLO for the p99 latency of managing items in the cart.

    Hint: Create a monitor similar to the one you created for the p99 latency of viewing the home page, but scoped to the resource `resource_name:spree::homecontroller_index` for the SLI.